-- Identification 4 – Cap 1-3cm, amethyst purple when damp, drying to greyish hues; gills broadly spaced, often partial; stipe concolorous with cap and gills, narrow, hollow.
+- Identification 4/5 – Cap 1-4cm, amethyst purple when damp, drying to greyish or even pale hues, at which point the amethyst colour becomes hard to see; gills broadly spaced, often partial (ie. not the full radius from cap edge to stipe); stipe concolorous with cap and gills, narrow, hollow.
 Pulled from the ground, they usually come with some cottony looking fibres attached to the stipe base.
-Lilac Bonnet (also edible) is much paler (pink, not amethyst); Lilac fibrecap (poisonous) is also much paler (though remember, amethyst deceivers can look paler in dry weather!), with white gills that become walnut brown as spores mature.

 - Season: July-November